vcl/vcl/modules/rating/README.md

 Can visualize the current average rating and take ratings as input by click on a discrete rating item.
-The rating items are `vclIcon`s with proper ARIA attributes.
+The rating items are `icon`s with proper ARIA attributes.
 As an input control, it supports a read read-only mode.

 ## Usage